ASPP/pelita/template/README.md

     assert next_pos == bot.position
 ```

-For setting up test games there is a utility function you can import from the [utils.py](utils.py) module:
+For setting up test games there is a utility function you can import from the `pelita.utils` module:

 **`setup_test_game(layout, is_blue=True, round=None, score=None, seed=None, food=None, bots=None, enemy=None, is_noisy=None) ⟶ bot`**